-11. Also urges Governments, in the context of HIV and other sexuallytransmitted infections prevention programmes, to ensure accessible and affordable procurement of safe and effective prevention commodities, in particular male and female condoms, to ensure that their supply is adequate and secure, as well as to promote their ongoing research, including for safe and effective microbicides;
+11. Urges Governments, in the context of HIV and other sexually transmitted infection prevention programmes, to ensure accessible and affordable procurement of safe and effective prevention commodities, in particular male and female condoms, to ensure that their supply is adequate and secure, and to promote their ongoing research, including that for safe and effective microbicides;

-12. Reminds Member States to consider that flexibilities in trade-related intellectual property rights can be used by Member States, when necessary, to protect public health and address public health crises;
+12. Reminds Member States to consider that flexibilities in trade-related intellectual property rights can be used by Member States, when necessary, to protect public health and address public-health crises;